Learners' Help Book

 General Tips for Learning on grow2serve.net

 We are glad you’ve joined us for this adventure!
 Have questions?
-Take a look at the resources in the Help Book.
+Take a look at the other resources found in this Help Book.
 We've also put together this list of tips to help you through online learning:

 Schedule your times of course participation on